This topic covers some common issues that have been encountered when using Adobe Analytics as the reporting source for Adobe Target (A4T).

 Ensure that the report suite has had at least one hit.

 The classification call from Target to Analytics failed.

 Contact Customer Care for assistance.

-Sometimes data displays correctly in reports, but then reverts back to “unspecified” because a new activity was added that hasn’t completed classification.
-Remember that it generally takes between 24 and 72 hours to classify reports after the first save.
+Sometimes data displays correctly in reports, but then reverts to “unspecified” because a new activity was added that hasn’t completed classification.
+Remember that it generally takes from 24 through 72 hours to classify reports after the first save.

 No data is lost when listed as “unspecified.”
 The data is properly assigned to the appropriate activity or experience after the classification runs.

 There might be an “Unspecified” events row shown in your report, depending on the metric you use to display your data with.